Packing $K_r$s in bounded degree graphs: Acknowledgements

-\begin{observation} If $\Delta < 2r - 2$ then any edge-disjoint $K_r$-packing is also vertex disjoint. \end{observation} \begin{proof} Any two $K_r$s in $G$ that share at least one vertex must in fact share at least two vertices, otherwise that vertex has degree at least $2r - 2$ in $G$. \end{proof}
+\begin{observation} If $\Delta < 2r - 2$ then any edge-disjoint $K_r$-packing is also vertex disjoint. \end{observation} \begin{proof} Any two $K_r$s that intersect by at least one vertex must in fact intersect by at least two vertices, since otherwise that vertex has degree at least $2r - 2$. \end{proof}